Hey Hey, My My (Into the Black): Reception

 Cash Box called it a "grinding three-chord rocker" that makes "a challenging musical and lyrical statement" with "thrashing drums and brash fuzz guitar."
 Record World called it "a perfect anthem with its slam-bang 'rock'n'roll will never die.'"

 Texas author and journalist Brad Tyer wrote in the Houston Press that "Hey Hey, My My" was stylistically "proto-grunge grunt rock".

 Legacy

-The song later appeared on Young's Greatest Hits in 2004 and was included at #93 in Bob Mersereau's book The Top 100 Canadian Singles in 2010.
-The Chromatics version was used as the closing music in HBO's The Sex Lives of College Girls season 1, episode1.
+The song appeared on Young's Greatest Hits in 2004 and was included at #93 in Bob Mersereau's book The Top 100 Canadian Singles in 2010.
+The Chromatics version was used as the closing music in HBO's The Sex Lives of College Girls season 1, episode 1.